jacquelinehouse/.github/profile/README.md

 ## 1 Overview

-Jacqueline House is a project dedicated to the radical improvement of the psychedelic experience through novel drug combinations and cutting edge experience design.
+Jacqueline House is a project dedicated to the radical improvement of the psychedelic experience through novel drug combinations and cutting-edge experience design.

+When we say "radical improvement" we mean it.
+The extent to which we believe our methods have revolutionized the psychedelic experience cannot be overstated.
+The experience that can be achieved using the technologies and methods described herein are profoundly superior to traditional psychedelic experiences.

+<img src="JH-room1-2025.10.10.jpg" align="right" width="420"/>

 The repositories of content and knowledge contained herein are given humbly as a gift to the world.

-<img src="JH-room1-2025.10.10.jpg" align="right" width="420"/>

-What follows is a comprehensive guide to our ways, and what we have discovered so far.
+What follows is a comprehensive guide to our methods, and what we have discovered so far.

 1. [Overview](http://github.com/jacquelinehouse/melange)
 1. [Phiosophy](http://github.com/jacquelinehouse/melange)